BlackXDragon/CPP_Ray_Tracing/ReadMe.md

 # Basic Ray Tracing in C++

-To run the programme use:
+To run the program use:

 ```
 make run
 ```

-On running the programme, it asks for the path to a scene file (sample file scene.txt is given) and a path to the destination file where the final image will be stored in ppm format.
+On running the program, it asks for the path to a scene file (sample file scene.txt is given) and a path to the destination file where the final image will be stored in ppm format.

 ## Syntax for the scene file: